When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation: Paired Seed Evaluation

 \subsection{Experimental Design and Estimand}

-Learning-based simulators are inherently stochastic.
-Outcomes depend not only on the policy or regime under consideration, but also on random initialisations, stochastic environment shocks, and exploration noise arising from the learning process.
-As a result, naive comparisons between independently trained runs can exhibit substantial variance, making it difficult to isolate treatment-induced effects from stochastic learning dynamics.
+In learning-based simulators, outcomes depend jointly on policy choices and random seeds that govern initialization, environment stochasticity, and learning dynamics.
 We consider two policy regimes indexed by $d \in \{0,1\}$.
-In the context of this work, these correspond to the absence and presence of a policy instrument, such as a universal transfer.
 Let $s \in S$ denote a random seed that fully determines all sources of randomness in the simulator, including initial conditions, environment stochasticity, and learning noise.
-For a given regime $d$ and seed $s$, let $Y(d,s)$ denote a scalar outcome of interest, such as average GDP, inequality or welfare, computed after training and evaluation.
-For a fixed seed $s$, outcomes under different regimes differ only through the policy intervention, while all other stochastic components are held fixed.
+For a given regime $d$ and seed $s$, let $Y(d,s)$ denote a scalar outcome of interest computed after training and evaluation.
+For a fixed seed $s$, outcomes under different regimes differ only through the policy intervention.

 The estimand of interest is the average treatment effect

 where the expectation is taken over the distribution of seeds.

 Our objective is to estimate $\Delta$ with minimal variance, subject to a fixed computational budget.